AlexArutiunian/cache_LFU/README.md

 ## 3) O(N*LOG(N))

 In this way i used metod of stl: sort.
-The main idea: use struct + metod sort.
+The main idea: use struct and metod sort for list stl.

 ```C++
 struct page{